AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/fragments.md

 ## How to use ?

-To use fragments in the api, user will need to create a **fragments** json and pass it as a parameter in the api request body or they can use SDKs as well.
+To use fragments in the API, user will need to create a **fragments** json and pass it as a parameter in the api request body or they can use SDKs as well.

 Below is a json defining fragments related to an **address** and a **name** use-case.
 ```json